 He was 29 at the time.

-After his passing, he was cremated, and his ashes are now on display in the restaurant – a fitting tribute to a devoted patron or a macabre addition to the décor, depending on your point of view.
+After his passing, his remains became part of the restaurant’s macabre lore – a fitting tribute to a devoted patron or a disturbing addition to the décor, depending on your point of view.

-In between he two deaths, at least two diners departed the restaurant in ambulances – provided by genuine medical professionals rather than the becostumed waiters and waitresses.
+In between these deaths, at least two diners reportedly departed the restaurant in ambulances – provided by genuine medical professionals rather than the costumed waiters and waitresses.

 In February 2012, a customer suffered a real heart attack in the restaurant – and other diners, perhaps imagining it was all part of the show, were seen taking photos as he was carried out on a stretcher.

-Then, only two months later, in April of that year another diner fell unconscious, supposedly while eating a burger, smoking a cigarette and drinking a margarita all at the same time.
+Then, only two months later, in April of that year, another diner fell unconscious, supposedly while eating a burger, smoking a cigarette and drinking a margarita.

-And yet, despite the clear moral issues, the owner unapologetically courts the kind of media exposure these incidents bring, stating simply that the restaurant attracts the kind of people who don’t tend to look after themselves, making occasional accidents inevitable.
+And yet, despite the clear moral issues, the owner has unapologetically courted the kind of media exposure these incidents bring, with the restaurant leaning into its dangerous-food persona.

 - Free food for customers over 350lbs